techieshark/sqlmesh/docs/cloud/features/costs_savings.md

 ![Annotated image showing locations of the general settings link, pricing plan form fields, and save button](./costs_savings/costs-steps.png)

-For the BigQuery On Demand plan, we supply BigQuery's default cost per terabyte processed of $6.25:
+For the BigQuery On Demand plan, we supply BigQuery's default cost per terabyte processed of $6.25\*:
 ![Costs form for BigQuery On-Demand](./costs_savings/costs-bigquery-on-demand.png)

-For the Snowflake Credits plan, we supply Snowflake's default cost per credit of $3.00:
+For the Snowflake Credits plan, we supply Snowflake's default cost per credit of $3.00\*:
 ![Costs form for Snowflake Credits](./costs_savings/costs-snowflake-credits.png)

 If your organization has negotiated a different cost, please enter that cost into the "Cost per" field instead so your organization's data warehouse cost estimates will be more accurate.

+\*These are the current default costs as of January 2025, and will be updated in Tobiko Cloud as warehouse cost defaults change.

 ## Where to find cost and savings estimates information